uniquedj95/vForm/README.md

 - **Custom Components**: Integrate custom Vue components directly into multi-step forms for advanced visualizations and workflows.
 - **Form Sections**: Organize forms into logical sections with titles and subtitles for better user experience.
 - **Dynamic Form Generation**: Create forms dynamically based on a schema definition.
+- **Input Masking**: Built-in support for input masking using Maskito for consistent data entry formatting.
 - **Conditional Field Rendering**: Fields can be shown or hidden based on other form values.
 - **Dependent Options**: Load options for select inputs based on the values of other fields.
 - **Responsive Grid Layout**: Utilizes Ionic Grid for a responsive design that works across different screen sizes.